Back to articles

 Lewis Blood Group System

 In the Lewis blood grouping system, the Lewis antigen is formed in the tissues and secreted in body fluids which are then absorbed by the RBC membrane.
 Since the Lewis antigen is secreted as bodily secretion, it is also known as secretor antigens.
-It has been the cause of retarded growth in children and can sometimes lead to transfusion reactions.
+Lewis antibodies are usually IgM and only occasionally cause transfusion reactions; the system is of limited clinical significance.

 MNS Antigen Blood Group System